This post may contain affiliate links. Please read my disclosure and privacy policy.

 • Prevent Boiling Over: To prevent the maple syrup or honey from boiling over, spread a small amount of butter or coconut oil along the inner rim of your saucepan.

-• Adjust the temperature for the level of liquid: The thermometer’s temperature reading will vary, based on the level of liquid in the saucepan.
+• Adjust the temperature for the level of liquid: The thermometer’s temperature reading will vary based on the level of liquid in the saucepan.
 My smallest saucepan is too wide to have the liquid level cover enough of the thermometer’s tip, and as a result, I didn’t get an accurate reading.
 I ended up compensating for this measurement by figuring out how many degrees “off” my thermometer was with such a low level of liquid.
 To do this, boil exactly 1 cup of water, and see what the thermometer reading is.
 For mine, it only reached 180ºF, but I know the boiling point for water is actually 212ºF.
-So, there was a 32-degree difference, which I accounted for by only boiling my maple syrup to 268ºF, which would be the equivalent of 300ºF.
+So, there was a 32-degree difference, which I accounted for by boiling my maple syrup only to 268°F, equivalent to 300°F.

 • Looking for more crunch?
 You can add up to 1 cup of crushed cereal for extra crunch.
-But be sure it’s ready to stir in quickly since this recipe hardens so fast after the maple syrup is boiled.
+But be sure it’s ready to stir in quickly, as this recipe hardens very soon after the maple syrup is boiled.

 homemade butterfingers stacked on a baking sheet with white background.

-Made with 5 simple ingredients these homemade Butterfingers have the same crispy, crunchy texture you love, without the high-fructose corn syrup.
+Made with five simple ingredients, these healthier Butterfingers have the same crispy, crunchy texture you love, without the high-fructose corn syrup.

 prep20 mins cook10 mins total30 mins